The Future of Remote Work: Economic Implications and Workforce Dynamics

 4.1 Cost Savings for Businesses

-Companies reduce expenses related to:
+Companies can significantly reduce expenses related to:

 4.2 Enhanced Work-Life Balance